Julian of Norwich Mission

 About Us

-The Julian of Norwich Mission is led by Deacon Madison Jones McAleese.
-Madison is an ordained Deacon in the Catholic Apostolic Church in North America, as well as an interfaith leader, nonprofit executive, consultant, and social justice practitioner.
+The Julian of Norwich Mission is led by Rev. Madison Jones McAleese.
+Madison is an ordained Priest in the Catholic Apostolic Church in North America, as well as a nonprofit executive, consultant, and social justice practitioner.
 Madison has a Master's Degree in Christian Studies, a Master's Degree in Public Diplomacy, and is currently pursuing her Doctorate of Ministry in Social Transformation.
 Madison is also the Executive Director of FCM, an organization dedicated to empowering and nurturing those inspired for expansive ministries in the world.
-In addition to her work with CACINA and FCM, you can find her co-leading a weekly interfaith group called The Table in Los Angeles and attending or presiding at a Dignity USA Chapter in LA.
+In addition to her work with CACINA and FCM, you can find her on TikTok or YouTube.
+She both attends and presides at a Dignity USA Chapter in LA.
 Madison also runs her own nonprofit consulting practice to help guide community organizations toward impact.

 Catholic But Not Roman?